prathamesh-patil-5090/Information_Summarizer/README.md

 - [License](#license)

 ## Description
 Information Summarizer is designed to streamline the summarization process for various content types, leveraging AI models to produce concise, meaningful summaries.
-Users can upload text files, PDFs, DOCX documents, and input URLs or video links to generate summaries.
+Users can upload text files, PDFs, and input URLs or video links to generate summaries.

 ## Features
 - Summarize various content types:
   - Plain text
   - PDF files
-  - DOCX files
   - Video transcripts from YouTube
   - Web URLs
 - User authentication (login and signup)
 - PDF and text file upload and summary generation
 - Video transcription and summarization using the `youtube-transcript-api`
-- Summarization models like T5-small and DistilBERT
+- Summarization models -  Trained T5-base, which trained on abisee/cnn_dailymail , 3.0.0. dataset of hugging face

 ## Technologies Used
 - **Frontend**: React, Tailwind CSS
 - **Backend**: Django, Django REST Framework
 - **Database**: SQLite
-- **OCR and Summarization**: PyTesseract, T5-small, DistilBERT
+- **OCR and Summarization**:  Trained T5-base, which trained on abisee/cnn_dailymail , 3.0.0. dataset of hugging face
 - **Other Libraries**: `youtube-transcript-api` for video transcription

 ## Requirements